toddacook/redux-example/README.md

+This project is a demo of React and Redux to show some common patterns and conventions.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Getting the Redux stuff organized is up to you.
+The [Redux Docs](https://redux.js.org/faq/code-structure) give a great rundown on stuff like this.
+This project follows a "domain-style" pattern.

 ## Available Scripts